SystemsApproach/ops/provision.rst

 edge apps, such as the OpenVINO platform introduced in Section 2.3.
 To ensure that there is no interference between these applications, we could dedicate a subset of physical servers to each of them.
-Physical partitioning is a coarse-grain way to share the physical cluster.
+Physical partitioning is a coarse-grained way to share the physical cluster.
 Being able to "split" one or more servers between multiple uses—by instantiating VMs—gives the operator more flexibility in allocating resources, which usually translates into requiring fewer overall